mishrayush15/gfg-backend/Readme.md

-# This is a simple boilerplate code for the backend of GFG Student Chapter
+# Backend for GFG Student Chapter 2025-2026

----
-`note to remove .env in future pushes`
----

 ### Steps to install the express app